flyinghyrax/Elementary/README.md

 ### Credits
 - The primary font is [Century Gothic][cg] by Monotype Imaging
 - The secondary font is [Futurist Fixed-Width][ffw] by WSI
-- The wallpaper which inspired these skins, and is used for the .rmskin banner image and preview image on DeviantArt is [Elementary by emats][ebe]
+- The wallpaper which inspired these skins, and is used for the .rmskin banner image and other preview images is [Elementary by emats][ebe]
-- The feed reader skin is a modified version of [YQLFeed by JSMorley](http://www.deviantart.com/art/YQLFeed-3-3-419596824)
+- The feed reader skin is a modified version of [YQLFeed](http://www.deviantart.com/art/YQLFeed-3-3-419596824) by JSMorley
-- The File Search skins are based on [SearchDrive by JSMorley](http://rainmeter.net/forum/viewtopic.php?f=27&t=17181)
+- The file search skin is a modified version of [SearchDrive](http://rainmeter.net/forum/viewtopic.php?f=27&t=17181) by JSMorley
-- The Notes skin is based on [Note Paper by sa3er](http://www.deviantart.com/art/Note-Paper-1-1-392404729)
+- The notes skin is based on [Note Paper](http://www.deviantart.com/art/Note-Paper-1-1-392404729) by sa3er
 - Weather data and feed normalization is provided by the [Yahoo!
 YQL API](http://developer.yahoo.com/yql/)
 - This file was written using [StackEdit.io][stackedit]
 - [S. D. G.][sdg]